 transform! europe has launched a new Economic Working Group (EWG) in 2023 to respond to the current crises caused by late capitalism.
 This first article of the EWG blog series looks at some aspects of the financial crises that punctuate the history of modern capitalism.

-transform! europe has set up a new economic working group in 2023 to react to the current crisis posed by late capitalism, which is causing an invisible cost of living crisis while at the same time increasing climate heating.
+transform! europe has set up a new Economics Working Group (EWG) in 2023 to react to the current crisis posed by late capitalism, which is causing an invisible cost of living crisis while at the same time increasing climate heating.
 This crisis is often described as a multiple or poly-crisis, while it has a single root: worldwide capitalism.
 The last few weeks have once again proved this root crisis when the collapse of a single regional bank in the West of the USA triggered a banking crisis that led to the spectacular collapse of one of the world's 30 so-called "systemic banks" in Switzerland - a bank too big to fail.
 The Swiss government forced the merger of Credit Swiss with UBS (Union de Banques Suisses) to avoid a global meltdown of the financial system.
 Has the problem been solved and brought under control?
 Far from it.
 The government has only postponed a much bigger crisis to come, as the new bank now has a combined balance sheet twice the size of Switzerland's GDP.
 There is no possibility whatsoever that the Swiss state will be able to keep this financial institution alive when the next crisis hits the financial system.

 In this brief paper, Luca Lombardi presents a concise and precise analysis of where this near meltdown comes from and puts forward four concrete demands to solve the threats that the liberalised financial sector poses to our societies.
 (Roland Kulke)